-The evolution and management of process innovation: management of productivity using production technologies; integration of production strategy and technology; and interactions with research and development.
-Topics include quality function deployment and the deployment of process innovations.
+The evolution and management of process innovation; management of productivity and sustainability using process technologies; integration of production strategy and technology; and supply chain interactions with development chain.
+Topics include process reengineering, quality function deployment, supply chain restructuring and the deployment of process innovations.